hetalang/HetaSimulator.jl/docs/src/index.md

 This package provides the simulation engines for the Heta-based models and modeling platforms to be run in Julia.
 A QSP model can be directly run using the HetaSimulator without additional tools.
 The ODE system in general form can also be run with HetaSimulator.

+__The main features__ of the package are

+- reach capabilities for finding parameters based on experimental datasets
+- support for working with multiple models including simultaneous fitting
+- parallel simulations
+- storage of components in unified format
+- import of datasets and conditions from CSV/Excell tables
+- full Heta standard support
+- storing models, conditions and data in the `Platform` object for easy management of platform components
-Internally HetaSimulator utilizes the facilities of OpenSource projects like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).
+- utilizing the facilities of OpenSource projects like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).

 ## Installation